HalilCan/solutions/README.md

 > Let's make them recursive, since it's topical.

 > Unbelievable that this used to be difficult once.
 So much that I am concerned I may be missing something.

+3. Max Rainwater Capture Calculation

+> The O(n) solution seems straightforward if we follow slopes and keep track of direction, local minimum and local maxima